 If you want to get together with other friends who live in that city, make plans to meet them elsewhere.
 And for heaven's sake, if these are people that you only know through the internet and haven't met in real life yet, don't make your first meeting at your host's house.

 9. Stay Up Late and Make Lots of Noise

 You might be on holiday, but unless they've taken time off to spend with you, your hosts probably have to work the next day.
-So don't keep them up late chatting with you, watch TV loudly until the wee hours of the morning, or go tromping around the house late at night.
+So don't watch TV loudly until the wee hours of the morning, go tromping around the house late at night, or keep them up late chatting with you.

 You may be enjoying catching up with them, but notice when it's getting late and give them an out.
 You can ask what their schedule allows for or just politely tell them it's time for you to turn in and that you look forward to continuing to catch up the next day.

 Takeaway: Your hosts won't want to tell you when it's time to go to sleep, and if you do your part as a good houseguest, they won't need to.
 Do them a favor and respect quiet hours.

 If you're left at home alone while your hosts are at work, don't snoop around their house.
 It doesn't matter how inquisitive you are; just don't do it.
 On top of it being downright rude, they will likely know if someone has touched their stuff, creating a seriously awkward situation.
 What's more, many homes are now equipped with video cameras, so they might even see you going through their belongings.